The Best Things to Do in Margaret River for an Unforgettable Escape

 Surrounded by three sides of water, the Margaret River Region boasts over 120-kilometres of pristine coastline adorned with dramatic cliffs and turquoise beaches; there’s no shortage of gorgeous spots to flop, surf, swim, canoe, kitesurf or fish – or to simply admire the scenery at Canal Rocks or Sugarloaf Rock.

-You simply can’t visit the Margaret River Region without getting your toes wet in the literal Margaret River, which flows for 60km into the Indian Ocean.
-At the very least admire it from the lookout near the river mouth.
+Not just confined to oceanic capers, you simply can’t visit the Margaret River Region without getting your toes wet in the literal Margaret River, which flows for 60km into the Indian Ocean.
+At the very least admire it from the lookout near the river mouth; although, a sunset paddle board is never a bad idea.

 Get active above and below ground

-If you prefer feet and body remaining completely terra firma, there are dozens of coastal and forest trails to explore on foot, including the iconic 135km Cape to Cape Trail, from Cape Naturaliste in Dunsborough to Cape Leeuwin in Augusta.
-You can tackle the trail in sections independently, or join a tour like Walk into Luxury which also puts emphasis on boutique accommodation and gourmet feasts along the way.
+For hiking, the region offers coastal and forest trails, including the iconic 135km Cape to Cape Trail from Cape Naturaliste to Cape Leeuwin.
+Tackle it in sections or join a tour like Walk into Luxury for boutique accommodation and gourmet meals.

 Whale Watching